hazelcast/hazelcast-jet/site/docs/api/data-structures.md

-Having more backups than the default of `1` means that you can tolerate more than `1` node failing at a time, however they incur a memory cost: each backup occupies same space as a primary partition, meaning that over the whole cluster you will be consuming _n_ times the memory where _n_ is the number of backups.
+Having more backups than the default of `1` means that you can tolerate more than `1` node failing at a time, however they incur a memory cost: each backup occupies the same amount of space as a primary partition, meaning that over the whole cluster you will be consuming _n_ times the memory, where _n_ is the number of backups.

 Hazelcast also supports _asynchronous_ backups, for which there will be no wait when returning a response.
-This means that the caller may not be sure that the data has replicated.
+This means that the caller may not be sure that the data has been replicated.

 ### Scaling